A cluster representation of the renewal Hawkes process

-The classical Hawkes process was generalized in Wheatley--Filimonov--Sornette \cite{Wheatley2016} by replacing the immigration Poisson process by a renewal process while keeping the structure of the offspring processes.
-In the same setting as above, consider random variables $D_i$, $i=1,2,\dots$, that take the values $D_i=0$ if the $i$-th point is an immigrant, and $D_i=1$ if it corresponds to an offspring.
+The linear Hawkes process was generalized in Wheatley--Filimonov--Sornette \cite{Wheatley2016} by replacing the immigration Poisson process by a renewal process while keeping the structure of the offspring processes.
+In the same setting as above, we consider now a \emph{marked point process}, where the mark space is $\cbra{0,1}$ with its $\sigma$-field $2^{\cbra{0,1}}$ and the marks are random variables $D_i$, $i=1,2,\dots$, that take the values $D_i=0$ if the $i$-th point is an immigrant, and $D_i=1$ if it corresponds to an offspring.
 The random variable $I(t)=\max\cbra{i;\;T_i\le t,D_i=0}$ represents the index of the last immigrant up to time $t$.
 We consider a filtration $(\cF_t)$ to which $N$ and $I$ are adapted.
 Additionally, consider a function $h$ satisfying the assumption: \begin{enumerate} \item[\textbf{(A)}]$h$ is a nonnegative measurable function on $[0,\infty)$ satisfying $\alpha:=\int_0^\infty h(t)\d t<1$. \end{enumerate} We now give the definition of the RHP. \begin{Def} A point process $N$ is called a \emph{renewal Hawkes process} if $N$ admits a predictable $(\cF_t)$-intensity given as

 where $\mu$ is a nonnegative measurable function on $[0,\infty)$ such that